anoopsarkar/nlp-class/hw4.md

 time step.
 We then move to the next time step and repeat this process until we produce an end of sentence marker.

+Implementing the attention model described above will improve your output translations as can be seen by the BLEU score:

+    $ python3 zipout.py    # using baseline implementation
+    $ python3 check.py
+    dev.out score: 17.1139

 ### Extensions to Baseline

 We fixed the interface in a specific way that allows you to implement at least: